ozyurtf/cpu-scheduler/README.md

 **Deadlock occurs** when **none** of the processes are able to **move ahead** while **starvation occurs when a process waits for indefinite period of time to get the resource it needs to move forward**.

-If we want to give an example, let's say that you submit a large document to printer.
-But if other people keep submitting small documents continuously, this means that when one small document is printed, another one starts and your document won't get a chance to be printed.
-Because the resources for printing are continuously being used by some other processes.
+If we want to give an example, **let's say that you submit a large document to printer**.
+But **if other people keep submitting small documents continuously**, this means that **when one small document is printed, another one starts and your document won't get a chance to be printed** because the resources for printing are continuously being used by some other processes.
 This is where we see starvation.
-There is no deadlock in here because we don't see dependency between processes to move forward.
-Deadlock occurs among processes that are waiting to acquire resources in order to progress forever.
+There is **no deadlock in here because we don't see dependency between processes to move forward**.
+Deadlock occurs among processes that are **waiting to acquire resources in order to progress forever**.

 Okay we compared the deadlock and starvation and explained their differences but we also talked about the resources.
 What are the things that we call **resource** in general ?